Our courses

 This session will explore some of the societal , online and other starting points in relation to the issues and the ways in which education has and continues to address them.

-• New to the Role of DSL
+New to the Role - DSL Training

-KCSIE states that “The designated safeguarding lead should take lead responsibility for safeguarding and child protection and that the role of the designated safeguarding lead carries a significant level of responsibility”.
+KCSIE states that “The designated safeguarding lead should take lead responsibility for safeguarding and child protection” and that “the role of the designated safeguarding lead carries a significant level of responsibility”.

-• DSL Refresher Course
+DSL Refresher Course

 This course is designed for DSLs based in England who have had their initial DSL Training with their local authority and provides a refresher keeping you up to date with latest statutory guidance and best practice so that you are ready for the new academic year.
 We cover everything related to KCSIE and invite discussion and participation around forthcoming changes.